The Suite Life of Zack & Cody: Other media

-Sequel series, film and adaptation
+Television series

-The Suite Life on Deck is a sequel to The Suite Life of Zack & Cody, that debuted on Disney Channel on September 26, 2008, set on a cruise ship with Zack, Cody, and London attending a semester-at-sea program, while Mr. Moseby manages the ship.
+The Suite Life on Deck is a sequel series to The Suite Life of Zack & Cody, that debuted on Disney Channel on September 26, 2008.
+The series is on a cruise ship with Zack, Cody, and London attending a semester-at-sea program, while Mr. Moseby manages the ship.
+Dylan and Cole Sprouse, Brenda Song, and Phill Lewis returned to reprise their roles in the main cast.
 Debby Ryan joins the cast as Bailey Pickett, who becomes Zack and Cody's friend (and Cody's girlfriend) and London's friend and roommate.
 The series also introduces Doc Shaw as Marcus Little, a former superstar who lost his fame after his voice changed.
 While an attempted spin-off, Arwin!, which was to star Selena Gomez and Brian Stepanek, was not picked up by Disney Channel, The Suite Life on Deck skipped the pilot process and went straight to the series.
 The Suite Life on Deck eventually ended on May 6, 2011.